 During the 2019 session, JOTF will actively monitor the state budget, focusing specifically on ensuring that the State adequately invests in adult education, workforce development (particularly EARN funding), correctional education, and pre-trial services.

-Learn more about our public policy priorities in Baltimore and Annapolis for the 2019 Legislative Session.
+Review the results of our public policy advocacy in Baltimore and Annapolis during the 2019 Legislative Session.

 If you are interested in supporting our efforts or have questions about certain legislative initiatives, please don’t hesitate to contact: